tommyknocker/pdo-database-class/documentation/01-getting-started/hello-world.md

 echo "\n=== SELECT ===\n";

 // Get all users
+// What's happening: get() executes the query and returns all matching rows as an array
+// Each row is an associative array with column names as keys
 $allUsers = $db->find()->from('users')->get();
 foreach ($allUsers as $user) {
     echo "User: {$user['name']} ({$user['email']}) - Age: {$user['age']}\n";
 }

 // Get single user
+// What's happening: getOne() returns the first row or null if no rows found
+// This is more efficient than get() when you only need one row
 $user = $db->find()
     ->from('users')
     ->where('id', $userId)